 ❤︎ My Yoga teacher in London, MummusEarth

 It’s easy for me to miss a lifestyle I only ever knew and used as a coping mechanism, instead of facing my trauma.
-It’s easy for me to say I miss partying, drinking and being easy because my self destructive streak was second nature, it was who I was, it was what I was known for.
+It’s easy for me to say I miss partying, drinking and being easy because my self-destructive streak was second nature, it was who I was, it was what I was known for.
 My life became easy because I was living in constant process addiction, feeding it subconsciously.
 The routine was palpable, the pain was palpable, the outcome palpable.
 I normalised the path of self-defeat and destruction.

 The hard part is rebuilding all I am in a world that is constantly trying to define me by my past, or take me back there.
 The hard part is admitting that ‘I am an addict’ but no longer engaging with these addictions.
-The hard part is rewiring my entire being from everything I have ever known and applying it on a more positive and fulfilling forefront.
+The hard part is rewiring my entire being from everything I have ever known and applied it on a more positive and fulfilling forefront.
 The hard part is watching addicts around me expose me to a mirror and hearing the voices in my head say, “How badly do you miss me?“

-It’s easy for me to say that I miss my old life because that life is easy, that life was a cop out for me.
+It’s easy for me to say that I miss my old life because that life is easy, that life was a cop-out for me.
 When I look at my life right now and all that I have achieved in such a short space of time, was life ever really worth numbing?
 I think not.

-Hi I’m Adriana & I’m an alcoholic.
+Hi, I’m Adriana & I’m an alcoholic.